 When Booker T. & The MGs failed to show up for their performance on December 22, 1962 a riot ensued.
 A crowd of 400 angry customers began breaking windows and plumbing fixtures.
 The police responded in force with shotguns and tear gas resulting in at least one patron being treated for a head injury.

-No concerts between 1963 and 1971 have been identified.
-After the year of rock shows in '71 and '72, music at the location seems to have stopped for good.
+After 1972, music at the location seems to have stopped for good.
 Around 1990, the Barn returned to its original purpose, a place for horse shows and auctions.
 It is currently the Heart of Illinois Arena.

 The Rooks formed in the western suburbs of Chicago sometime in late 1964 or early 1965.
 The original lineup consisted of: